atugman/Cloud-Innovation-Summit-Docker/codelab.md

 Notice the scans that have more than one profile (indicated by “+1”).
 We’ve actually scanned the Satellite environment against two profiles: the “IBM Cloud for Financial Services v0.4.0” profile that we’ve used throughout this lab, as well as the customized ROKS profile that you explored at the beginning of Phase 3: “ROKS OCP4 Tailored Profile v1.0.”

-Click on the first scan in the list (after typing in “os” into the search box), and notice the ability to switch between the two.
+Click on the first scan in the list (after typing in “os” into the search box), and notice the ability to switch between the two profiles.

 ![alt-text-here](assets/3-8.png)